How to Measure Employee Performance: Metrics, Methods, and Tools for Performance Evaluation and Assessments

-You have to start with an enterprise performance management plan.
-Then, you can apply the basics of continuous performance management.
+Start by creating an enterprise performance management plan.
+Then apply the basics of continuous performance management.
+Here’s how to measure the progress along the way:

 Goals are vital to performance because good goals help engage employees in their work.
 This should be a collaborative process versus you assigning them goals that might not align with their work.
 You want the employee to come out of goal-setting thinking, "I want to do that" instead of "I have to do that."

-Then, you can translate this information into KPIs to track individual progress.
+Then translate this information into KPIs to track individual progress.
 If you’re not sure which KPI to choose, here are a few suggestions to get you started:

 For example, an employee might produce more reports than his peers in a week.
 However, that doesn’t necessarily mean those reports are of quality.